 13. Worksheet 6: Practice Representing Systems and Change

-This worksheet gives students practice in system definition and energy storage analysis, using energy pie charts and energy bar charts as a qualitative means of analysis.
+This worksheet gives students practice in system definition and energy storage analysis, using energy pie charts, state diagrams and energy bar charts as a qualitative means of analysis.

 When discussing WS6, the analogy of money is helpful to clarify the ideas of energy transfer and storage, as opposed to different forms of energy.
 Money can be "stored" in many ways - a wallet, a checking account, an IRA, etc, but it is still all money.
 Only the way it's stored has changed.
 (See Activity 2 – Telling an Energy Story